• About

 Pressure Cooker Brisket with Pomegranate Molasses

-• Instant Pot Red Lentil Chili with Pumpkin and Black Beans top down beauty shot with orange bowl on pumpkin plate
+• Instant Pot Red Lentil Chili in an orange bowl on a pumpkin plate with a copper spoon and pumpkins on the side.

 Instant Pot Red Lentil Chili with Pumpkin and Black Beans || Vegan, Gluten-Free